h-ng/php-basic-cms/README.md

 # php-basic-cms - 15 Lines is all you need...
-A very basic content management system, It is to make websites simpler, no confusing big files, just a directory, the documentation is at [docs.hn.fyi](https://docs.hn.fyi/d/5-hng-cms-guide) and the most recent, up to date version at [hn.fyi/hng-cms.zip](https://www.hn.fyi/hng-cms.zip), However this repositary will get large updates.
+A very basic content management system, It is to make websites simpler, no confusing big files, just a directory, the documentation is at [docs.hn.fyi](https://docs.hn.fyi/d/5-hng-cms-guide)

 **Main Features**